 Understanding the causes of fiscal deficits is crucial for developing strategies to manage them effectively and maintain economic stability.

-Public spending on infrastructure, defense, social welfare programs, and subsidies can drive up government expenditure, contributing to a fiscal deficit.
+- High Government Spending: Public expenditure on infrastructure, defense, social welfare programs and subsidies can increase government budgets and fiscal deficits.

-Global crises like the COVID-19 pandemic can reduce trade and increase spending on healthcare and economic support programs, widening the fiscal deficit.
+- External Factors: During global emergencies such as the COVID-19 pandemic, trade can fall and spending on healthcare and economic support may rise, a dynamic that widens the fiscal deficit.

 How Does the Government Balance the Fiscal Deficit?

-Moreover, the interest rates are very often modified by governments through the monetary policy which has influences on the flow of economic activities and controls inflationary influences; thereby indirectly it also determines the fiscal deficit.
-Utilizing a combination of such techniques, governments endeavor so that a successful economy with growth and stability should not turn out to be a fiscal irresponsible body.
+Moreover, the interest rates are very often modified by governments through the monetary policy which has influences on the flow of economic activities and controls inflationary influences; thereby, indirectly, it also determines the fiscal deficit.
+Utilizing a combination of such techniques, governments endeavor so that a successful economy with growth and stability should not turn out to be a fiscally irresponsible body.

 Strategies to Balance Fiscal Deficit